Early In-Person Voting

 Some of the most common forms of identification that are accepted at all locations during early voting and on Election Day are:

-Examples of non-accepted forms of identification include:
+Examples of forms of identification that are not accepted:

 Problems or Concerns?